Kijin (Kidin) shrine: one of only four shrines nationwide dedicated to demon.

 The benevolence of the shrine is prayers for victory and success or triumph in life as well as realization of a heartfelt wish.
 The unique ‘omamori’ protective amulet at Kijin shrine is a demon’s club, like a spiked medieval mace club or bludgeon.
 They shrine sell votive prayer amulets with oni painted on.

-A 15 minute drive from the Ranzan Ogawa Interchange of the Kanetsu expressway.
+Kidin Shrine is approximately a 15 minute drive from the Ranzan Ogawa Interchange of the Kanetsu expressway.
 There is no official parking, but I parked beside the community building on the same grounds.
-There were other cars parked too.
+There were other cars parked there too.